CyrusZhou-CN/bigbluebutton/docs/docs/plugins.md

 </event>
 ```

+## Guidelines

+This section outlines good practices for developing plugins.
+These are mandatory for official plugins developed by the BBB organization and its partners, in order to maintain reliability, security, and accountability.

+### Dom element manipulation guidelines

+Since plugins are loaded directly into the client, there is no technical restriction preventing developers from manipulating DOM elements arbitrarily.
+However, we strongly recommend following these practices:

+- Whenever possible, manipulate elements using the hooks provided by [dom-element-manipulation](#dom-element-manipulation);
+- If the functionality you need is not available, create an issue in the [SDK repository](https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk) or check if one of the [extensible areas](#extensible-ui-areas) can meet your needs;
+- **Never edit chat message contents directly** (even with DOM manipulation).
+Currently, the playback from the recordings portion of BBB does not support plugins or extensions.
+Any changes made to live chat messages (such as adding or removing words) will not be reflected in the recording, leading to inconsistencies and potential accountability issues.

+To emphasize: Do not alter the text content of chat messages.
+Doing so can cause severe reliability and accountability problems.

+Instead, the hook provided can do things such as changing the style for emphasizing certain word(s), create a completely different way of rendering the messages for a "notification" message in the chat (One can try to copy the style of the "change presenter" message).

+### Localization

+The Plugin SDK provides the `useLocaleMessages` hook, described in the [auxiliary functions](#auxiliary-functions) section.
+While its use is not mandatory, we highly recommend it because it handles certain edge cases that are otherwise difficult to predict.

+We also strongly encourage developers to include localization in their plugins.
+This greatly improves adoption and usability within the community.

+For a practical example, see how the [pick-random-user plugin](https://github.com/bigbluebutton/plugin-pick-random-user/blob/7259ec7f32ea0e3d851f4b6636a739a82a385896/src/commons/hooks.ts#L17) uses it in the `useGetInternationalization` hook.

 ## Frequently Asked Questions (FAQ)

 **How do I remove a certain extensible area that I don't want anymore?**